j19sch/j19sch.github.io/posts/2023/20230705-im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that.rst

 To get a better understanding of how I could support team A as a quality engineer, I facilitated a workshop for the team in my third week on the job.
 My plan was that the team would map out their development process (both activities and artifacts), how they felt about the different parts of the process (attitudes), after which we’d decide what I should start doing (actions).

-As the workshop progressed, it became clear that my plan was too ambitious.
+As the workshop progressed, it became clear that my agenda for the workshop was too ambitious.
 Mapping out the process took longer than I had anticipated.
 We didn’t get to the attitudes part.
 We did list quite a few possible actions, which we narrowed down to the following three:

-1. perform usability testing on an internal feature, supported by the UX designer;
+1. perform usability testing on an internal feature, supported by the UX designer
-2. lead the testing of an upcoming epic making changes to the integration between Salesforce and our own platform;
+2. lead the testing of an upcoming epic making changes to the integration between Salesforce and our own platform
 3. pair test with developers.

-When the principal quality engineer heard about this workshop, he commented “This feels like something your team might like to share more widely at some point?”
-To which I replied: “Am not sure how useful that session ended up being, so it might have to be part of a larger story.”
+When the principal quality engineer heard about this workshop, he commented "This feels like something your team might like to share more widely at some point?"
+To which I replied: "I'm not sure how useful that session ended up being, so it might have to be part of a larger story."
 This captures my feeling about the workshop well.
 I was disappointed we only scratched the surface.

 Of the three actions from the workshop, I only really took action on the second one.
 For the usability testing, I talked with our UX designer.
 He explained the process.
 I filled out a template.
 Neither of us followed up after that.
 And the pair testing was forgotten about fairly quickly by everyone.
 So the one thing I did end up doing, was mapping out the Salesforce - platform integration.

 The diagram about the Salesforce - platform integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Since during the process workshop I was asked to get involved with the Salesforce - platform integration, that’s what I did.
 I had the impression that we missed an overview of which data got synced at which point between Salesforce, our own platform, and our customer support system.
 So I mapped this out, listed things to test, relevant variations in the data, and the different user roles involved.
 I also facilitated a session with team A and the team owning the next step in the process, to see if any of our changes would impact the work of the other team.

 After the session I talked with the QE of the other team.
 I said I was mostly positive about the workshop, but also had some doubts.
 Engagement during the workshop was not very high and I felt I was still struggling to connect with the team.
-She ‘welcomed me to the club’ and said after six months she was still figuring out the job to a degree.
+She ‘welcomed me to the club’ and said after six months she was still figuring out the job to some degree.

 Apart from the initial sessions of me sharing the diagram with my team and later with both the teams, I’m not aware of any purpose it served afterwards.

 The Quality Engineering menu and the Visual QA Checklist
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To provide a clearer and more concrete picture of what I could do as a quality engineer, I created a “Quality Engineering menu”.
-It listed a number of activities I could do, collaborate on or support across refinement, development & testing, spikes, and investigating issues.
+To provide a clearer and more concrete picture of what I could do as a quality engineer, I created a "Quality Engineering menu".
+It listed a number of activities I could do, collaborate on or support throughout the development process, in addition to spikes and investigating issues.
 The idea was that people could look through the menu and see what they could ask of me.
-Or that they would ask: “You say you can do this thing, can you also do this other related thing?”
+Or that they would ask: "You say you can do this thing, but can you also do this other related thing?"
 In addition to sharing the menu with teams A and B, I shared it with the other quality engineers.

 Responses from both the teams and the quality engineers were positive.
 However, no one ever used it as a starting point of a conversation or to request me to do a thing listed on the menu.

-Around the same time I created a Visual QA Checklist for team B, but also shared it with team A. Again, initial responses were positive, especially from our UX designer.
-However, thanks to the page analytics feature, I can say it hasn’t seen much use since I created it.
+Around the same time I created a "Visual QA Checklist" for team B, but also shared it with team A. Again, initial responses were positive, especially from our UX designer.
+However, thanks to the page analytics feature of the tool I shared it with, I can say it hasn’t seen much use since I created it.

 Talking with colleagues about their expectations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~